po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

   cd git-init-sample
   ```

 * Next, use `git pull` to pull down the changes from the remote.
+Just like when we did a `git push`, we use `origin` to represent the original directory -- or more precisely the original repository's URL -- followed by the name of the branch.
+The name of our branch is `main.`

   ```bash
   git pull origin main